Dialvive/dialvive.dev/_posts/2023-04-23-How-to-Install-Pentaho-Data-Integration.md

    - Mac:  `Applications/pentaho/design-tools/pdi-ce-X.X.x.x-xxx`
 9. \[Optional\] If you have or plan to have other Java versions, add to your environment variables:
    - `PENTAHO_JAVA_HOME`: put the path to the required Java installation folder.
 10. \[Optional\] There will be a data-integration folder within your installation directory.
 Open it, and create a shortcut to spoon.sh if you are using Linux or Mac, or to spoon.bat if using Windows.
-Rename it to "PDI ce X.X" where ce is community edition, and X.X it's version.
+Rename it to "PDI ce X.X" where ce is community edition, and X.X its version.
 Drag it to your desired location.
     - In Windows, you might want to copy the shortcut to `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Pentaho` for it to appear in your startup menu.
     - If you are a terminal enthusiast, you might want to add the path to the appropriate spoon file to your PATH environment variable, or to your bash profile.